Skip to main content

 Only verified U.S. government organizations can register and operate a .gov domain

 The Cybersecurity and Infrastructure Security Agency (CISA) manages the .gov top-level domain.
-We verify the identity of everyone who requests a .gov domain and we make sure that their organization meets the criteria for having a .gov domain.
+We verify the identity of everyone who requests a .gov domain and we make sure that their organization meets the criteria for registering a .gov domain.

 Government organizations at all levels are eligible for .gov domains